- What Is It?

 Ruptured (perforated) eardrum definition and facts

-- A ruptured or perforated eardrum is a hole or tear in the eardrum (tympanic membrane).
+- A ruptured or perforated eardrum is a hole or tears in the eardrum (tympanic membrane).

 - A ruptured or perforated eardrum usually causes pain if the cause is infectious (ear infection) or traumatic; however, other causes may not cause pain.